 - Add ½ cup of baking soda to the wash with your regular detergent

 Baking soda is best known for its ability to absorb and neutralize odors.
-And just like a box of baking soda can remove bad smells from the fridge, it also works on your clothes.
+And just like a box of baking soda can remove bad smells from the fridge, it also works on clothes.

 If you have clothes that smell like sweat or smoke, soak them in baking soda water before washing them.